RRENN02/task_manager/README.md

 1. Clone the repo
 2. Create the MySQL DB using `task_db_schema.sql`
 3. Fill in your DB credentials in `database.py` or `config.ini`
-4. run app.py to run the task manager app.
+4. Run app.py to run the task manager app.
 Enjoy!